-Figure 4: Provincial breakdown of Syrian refugees living across Turkey
+Figure 4: Provincial breakdown of Syrian refugees living across Turkey reation date: February 2022 Sources: UNHCR, DGMM Author: UNHCR - Turkey Feedback: IMTurkey@unhcr.org

-Figure 5: Map with provincial breakdown of Syrian refugees in Turkey8
+Figure 5: Map with provincial breakdown of Syrian refugees in Turkey[®]

 The Syrian forced displacement crisis is also having a particular impact on women and girls.
 Forcibly displaced Syrian women and girls have been subjected to many rights violations before their displacement, and continue to live in challenging and abusive situations.
 They are often suffering from trauma and they lack documentation, which constrains movement and access to basic services.9